Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Abstract

 \section{Abstract}

-As part of a circuit QED architecture, we investigate photon emission from a Cooper pair splitter composed of two double quantum dots, each coupled to a microwave transmission line.
-We demonstrate the capability to generate frequency-entangled photon pairs in the left and right transmission lines, specifically a superposition of two photon wavepackets at different frequencies.
-The photon frequencies are determined by the energy detuning in each double quantum dot and by the nonlocal superconducting pairing amplitude, which results from the tunnel coupling with the superconducting nanocontact placed between the two double quantum dots.
-The frequency entanglement of the two photons arises from the particle-hole coherent superposition involving the delocalized entangled spin singlet.
-We also estimate an upper bound for the efficiency of entangled photon-pair generation, accounting for the presence of non-radiative processes such as phonon emissions.
-Using parameters from cutting-edge circuit QED devices with quantum dots, our proposal is realistic and could be implemented with state-of-the-art microwave nanoscale engineering.
+As a waveguide circuit QED architecture, we investigate \addGR{theoretically} the single-photon pair emission of a Cooper pair splitter composed of two double quantum dots , each coupled to a microwave transmission line.
+We \addGR{find that this system can} generate frequency-entangled photon pairs in the left and right transmission lines, specifically a superposition of two photon wavepackets at different frequencies.
+The frequency entanglement of the two photons arises from the particle-hole coherent superposition (i.e. Andreev bound states) involving the delocalized entangled spin singlet.
+We also estimate a lower bound for the efficiency of entangled photon-pair generation, accounting for the presence of non-radiative processes such as phonon emissions.
+Our proposal is realistic and achievable with state-of-the-art techniques in quantum microwave engineering with electostatically defined semiconducting quantum dots.